buanjautista/cc-hundo-tracker/README.md

 # Installation:

-Assuming you already installed CCLoader, download the latest release from https://github.com/buanjautista/cc-shock-quest/releases, and drop the .ccmod file into the /assets/mods/ folder inside the CrossCode directory.
+Assuming you already installed CCLoader, download the latest release from https://github.com/buanjautista/cc-shock-quest/releases, and drop the /cc-hundo-tracker/ folder into the /assets/mods/ folder inside the CrossCode directory.